 Elegant Sentences: Prose Style

 Most of us can agree on whether writing is effective, although we may disagree widely about whether one kind of effective writing is preferable to another.
-Elegant writing is much harder for us to agree on, and, indeed, the implication of Strunk and White and of a number of other guidebooks about writing might be that elegant writing is gaudy writing, overly lush, opulent, and mannered, and therefore should be avoided.
+Elegant writing is much harder to agree on; indeed, the implication of Strunk and White and a number of other guidebooks on writing suggest that elegant writing is gaudy, overly lush, opulent, mannered, and therefore should be avoided.

 Here we are referring to “elegant prose style” in the same way mathematicians refer to the elegant solution to a math problem.
-In fact, elegant solutions in math are the most direct routes to solving a problem, taking the fewest number of steps, offering the solution that is seen as the simplest, neatest, or cleanest response to a problem, no matter how complex the problem is.
-It’s crucial that we understand, however, that writing problems are very different from mathematical problems.
+Elegant solutions in math are the most direct routes to solving a problem by taking the fewest number of steps with the simplest, neatest, or cleanest response to a problem, regardless of the problem’s complexity.
+It’s crucial to understand that writing problems are very different from mathematical problems.

 As the historian Jacques Barzun reminds us, “Language is not an algebra,” and there is no single right answer to any given predicament with words.